无图字卡 Chinese Word Cards (Set of 950)

 Pictureless word cards are very useful as manipulatives when teaching word recognition.
 With black words on white background, the high contrast helps the child focus his attention on the word itself, without being distracted or drawn to colourful illustrations.
 Each word is on one card, to prevent confusion.
 The reverse side of each card shows the hanyu pinyin, radical, associated terms, number of strokes, order of strokes, and how the word can be used in a sentence.

 Every card has a hole punched in the corner so that the cards can be easily kept together.
 The cards are packaged in a cardboard box.
-Each set comes with 5 metal hinged rings and a bundle of plastic cable ties.
 Each card is water resistant, printed on both sides, has a thickness of 0.50mm, and is as hard as a credit card and cannot be crumpled or bent easily.
 Each set also comes with a list of words included in the set, and suggested activities and games to accompany the word cards to make learning more fun and engaging!

 Suitable for children aged 2-8 years old.